redisson/redisson/docs/api-models.md

 ```

 !!! note
     Avoid using blocking methods in RFuture listeners.
-Listeners executed by netty-threads and delays in listeners may cause errors in Redis or Valkey request/response processing.
+Listeners are executed by netty threads, and delays in them may cause errors in Redis or Valkey request/response processing.

 Use the following methods to execute blocking methods in listeners: